Nirikshan95/Calculator-MCP-Server/README.md

 A simple Model Context Protocol (MCP) server built with FastMCP that provides basic calculator tools.

+## Remote Access

+You can access this MCP server remotely at: **https://calculator-mk.fastmcp.app/mcp**

+## Using with Claude Desktop or Other Applications

+To use this MCP server with Claude Desktop or any other MCP-compatible application:

+1. Configure your MCP client to connect to the remote URL: `https://calculator-mk.fastmcp.app/mcp`
+2. Once connected, you can use calculator functions directly in your conversations:
+   - Ask Claude to "add 10 and 5"
+   - Request calculations like "multiply 25 by 4"
+   - Perform complex math operations through natural language

+The server supports the following calculator operations:
+- Addition (`add`)
+- Subtraction (`subtract`)
+- Multiplication (`multiply`)
+- Division (`divide`) - Includes zero division protection

 ## Features

 This MCP server exposes the following calculator tools: